PyO3/pyo3/guide/src/trait_exposure.md

 }
 ```

-The prievious code will not compile.
+However, the prievious code will not compile.
 The compilation error is the following one:
 `error: #[pymethods] can not be used only with trait impl block`

 That's a bummer!
-However, we can write a wrapper around this functions to call them directly.
+However, we can write a second wrapper around these functions to call them directly.
-These wrapper will also perform the types conversion in-between Python and Rust.
+This wrapper will also perform the type conversions between Python and Rust.

 ```rust
 #[pymethods]